Autism Classroom Helpers

 Structure for active participation - Waiting is difficult for the child with autism but can be taught.
 Initially, minimize the wait and reinforce "good waiting" by providing a high incentive activity after a short wait.
 Place a visual cue of the activity in view of the child during the wait.
 In classrooms, ensure that the child has frequent opportunities to respond.
-You may ask the child with autism to verbally respond or point etc. on one of 3 questions that you ask the class so that this child can continue to attend to the information.
-This will minimize waiting and will assist with focusing attention.
-During waiting times in the hallway or between subjects in the classroom, teach the child to participate in a quiet activity (e.g., looking at a book, playing with a small toy) while waiting.
+During waiting times in the hallway or between subjects in the classroom, teach the child to participate in a quiet activity (e.g., fidget toys, looking at a book, playing with a small toy) while waiting.

-Give a private retreat - Children with autism are often over-stimulated by their environment.
+Give a private retreat calming space in ALL environments - Children with autism are often over-stimulated by their environment.
 Teach the child to retreat to a calm area when over-stimulated.
-The retreat can include a bean bag chair, favorite fidgets, massage mats, neck massagers, mini trampoline, weighted blanket, rocking chair, books, or soothing music.
+The retreat can include a tent, bean bag chair, favorite fidgets, massage mats, neck massagers, mini trampoline, weighted blanket, rocking chair, books, or soothing music (60 bpm).
 The classroom assistant will become adept at reading the signs that the child with autism needs to take a break.
 Eventually, the child will know on his/her own and will go there for a few minutes as needed.

 Choose your battles - Decide important long-term goals for the development of socialization Remember that reduction of some self-stimulations may not be successful nor will the reduction always result in development of other good skills.
 Self stim is how the child self regulates and calms, taking this away can result in more screaming or worse self stim.
-Talk to the OT about how to replace self stim the right way with stronger sensory diet activities.
+Talk to the OT about how to help them have more effective self stim the right way with stronger sensory diet activities as choices.

 Identify reinforcers/aversions - Be aware that a child may have more aversions than positive reinforcers initially.
 Reinforcement can be taught after the child's behavior starts to improve.
 Reinforcement initially may be the withdrawal of the aversion (e.g., completion of classroom work yields a break from work).
 Throughout this process, teach the child that he/she has "control" of people in the environment and can communicate (e.g., through a "no" head shake) to exercise that positive control.
 Develop the concept of grades over time so that the child views grades as a positive reinforcement.
 You may need to use a graph or chart to indicate the goal (i.e., grade in numbers or letters) and the actual grade received so that the child can track progress.

 Use logical rewards/consequences - Punishment is rarely logically-connected with a behavior and may not encourage more appropriate responses.
 For example, if a child is sent to time out for not completing a task, he/she may actually be reinforced for the refusal to cooperate!
 The child actually "got out of" doing the task by going to time out.
-On the other hand, manipulating the child through the task may be aversive and would be a logical message of "If you don’t do as I asked, I will help."
-Most children with autism do not like physical assistance due to sensory factors.
-Therefore, the child will learn to comply to avoid the assistance.
+Children will learn to have melt downs to escape the classroom or task.

 Look for logical connections between communication and rewards.
 In the classroom, it is logical for a child to get free time when work is completed.
 It is logical for the child to receive praise for responding to questions in class.

 Successful techniques - Use a variety of methods and materials so that skills are likely to generalize.
-Repetition is not bad (in fact, it HELPS!) but most skills should not be considered mastered until they have been observed in more than one situation and with more than one person.
+Repetition is not bad (in fact, it HELPS!) but most skills should not be considered mastered until they have been observed in more than one situation, different environments and with more than one person.
 Be aware of the amount of stimulation you are providing and reduce or increase as needed.

 Choosing goals / activities - Seldom will you be working on one skill without tapping into others.
 Be aware that activities such as "sorting shapes" work on visual motor, shape concepts, receptive language, expressive language, attention, and compliance.
 If the child cannot do an activity in the way that it has been listed as a goal, analyze the breakdown.
 For example, he may be able to sort shapes, but have a short attention span requiring you to cue each attempt.